 - Absurdly perfect for places like New York City that have incredibly tall skyscrapers and incredibly tight indoor spaces.

-⇢ PIXTER TELEPHOTO PRO SMARTPHONE LENS
+⇢ PIXTER TELEPHOTO PRO SMARTPHONE LENS – no longer available

 - 2x optical zoom gives you a zoomed-in photo but maintains original quality.

 - Get that blurred background!